بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 - He was “white” and owned black slaves.

-Obviously, Chick was trying to use the race-card to demonize Muhammad (peace be upon him).
+Obviously, Chick was trying to use the race card to demonize Muhammad (peace be upon him).
 But unless his readers were really stupid, they would realize that Muhammad (peace be upon him) was an Arab, so being called “white” would not mean he was literally a white man (like Europeans or Americans).
 As for the ahadith that Chick referred to prove that Muhammad (peace be upon him) was a white man, he is simply misinterpreting the meaning.
-This tends to happen when Christian apologists blindly parrot each other in repeating nonsensical polemics without bothering to do the research.
+This tends to happen when Christian apologists blindly parrot each other by repeating nonsensical polemics without bothering to do the research.
 In the hadith, the phrase translated as “this white man” uses the word “الأبْيَضُ” (“abyad”).
 According to Lane’s “Arabic-English Lexicon”, “abyad” can mean “white” or “having whiteness”.
-However, it also states:
+However, it also states (emphasis mine):

 “Abu Juhaifa reported: I saw Allah’s Messenger (ﷺ) that he had white complexion and had some white hair, and Hasan b.
 ‘Ali resembled him.”